Itera/ktor-workshop/README.md

 We need to be able to login with username and password, and get back a token.

 That token needs to include some claims.

+We need to have some model classes for login, token and claims.

+---

+### Model

 In model - create the following: